hartmantis/nasty/README.md

 *will destroy all root drive data* and reprovision it with a fresh NixOS install plus any NAS-specific goodies I choose to add.

+Bootstrapping the system requires two USB keys:

+1. An installer drive created from the ISOs that this project generates as release artifacts
+2. A drive with the desired SSH host keys on it that will then be used to decrypt our various secrets

 ### /tf

 OpenTofu/Terraform components; right now just DNS records.